rverdile/zest/packages/pulpGoBinding/docs/AnsibleGitRemoteResponse.md

 ### NewAnsibleGitRemoteResponse

-`func NewAnsibleGitRemoteResponse(name string, url string, ) *AnsibleGitRemoteResponse`
+`func NewAnsibleGitRemoteResponse(url string, name string, ) *AnsibleGitRemoteResponse`

 NewAnsibleGitRemoteResponse instantiates a new AnsibleGitRemoteResponse object This constructor will assign default values to properties that have it defined,